Changissnz/nu_merchant_principal/README.md

-mores and collective ambition, and also the mainstream economic concept of the correlation between scarcity and the magnitude of "cost", but the "faith" in these numbers do not rest on a uniform consensus of agreement.
+mores and collective ambition, and also the mainstream economic concept of the correlation between scarcity and the magnitude of "cost", but the "faith" in these numbers does not rest on a uniform consensus of agreement.
 For instance, a sentimental person would probably prefer to sell something else other than the memorabilia that they've acquired through their years.
 There is